-- 4.10.4.2 Flight information centres and ACCs shall have available for transmission to aircraft, on request, an appropriate number of QNH reports or forecast pressures for the FIRs and control areas for which they are responsible, and for those adjacent. - 4.10.4.3 The flight crew shall be provided with the transition level in due time prior to reaching it during descent.
-This may be accomplished by voice communications, ATIS broadcast or data link.
+4.10.4.2 Flight information centres and ACCs shall have available for transmission to aircraft, on request, an appropriate number of QNH reports or forecast pressures for the FIRs and control areas for which they are responsible, and for those adjacent.

-- 4.10.4.4 The transition level shall be included in approach clearances when so prescribed by the appropriate authority or requested by the pilot. - 4.10.4.5 A QNH altimeter setting shall be included in the descent clearance when first cleared to an altitude below the transition level, in approach clearances or clearances to enter the traffic circuit, and in taxi clearances for departing aircraft, except when it is known that the aircraft has already received the information. - 4.10.4.6 A QFE altimeter setting will be provided on request if available but reports to ATC are to be made in altitude. - 4.10.4.7 Altimeter settings provided to aircraft shall be rounded down to the nearest lower whole hectopascal.
+4.10.4.3 A QNH altimeter setting shall be included in the descent clearance when first cleared to an altitude below the transition level, in approach clearances or clearances to enter the traffic circuit, and in taxi clearances for departing aircraft, except when it is known that the aircraft has already received the information.

+4.10.4.4 A QFE altimeter setting will be provided on request if available but reports to ATC are to be made in altitude.

+4.10.4.5 Altimeter settings provided to aircraft shall be rounded down to the nearest lower whole hectopascal.